allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 * aggregate components directly depend on the state object (field in class)
 * aggregate components create a new state object each time the getter is invoked

-We will focus on only one of them (the first one) because, from the rating criteria point of view, there is no difference between them.
+We will focus only on the first one because, from the rating criteria point of view, there is no difference between them.
-Aggregate components code:
+Aggregate components’ code:
 ```java
 public class Feature {